“Summertime, and the living’s easy…”

 - Even if you work inside, try to get at least twenty minutes of direct sunlight a day.
 (During the hours of 11-3 is when the sun is most intense so you might want to avoid those hours of direct sunlight.)

-- Physical movement and exercise are best done in the mornings and in the evenings so as not to over-heat ourselves and noncompetitive exercise is best such as swimming, moderate yoga, and walking.
+- Physical movement and exercise are best done in the mornings and in the evenings so as not to over-heat ourselves.
+Favor noncompetitive exercise this time of year such as swimming, moderate yoga, and walking.

 - Practice moderation (even if you find you have a lot of energy) in choosing activities and avoid overscheduling yourself.